MuhammadSameedKhattak/VoIP-Enterprise-Architecture-Analys/README.md

 * **SIP Handshake**: Captured and analyzed live signaling on Ubuntu loopback interface.
 * **Protocol Flow**: Verified the sequence of `INVITE`, `180 Ringing`, and `CANCEL` teardown.
-* **NOC Troubleshooting**: Demonstrates the ability to diagnose call setup failures at the packet level.
+* **Troubleshooting**: Demonstrates the ability to diagnose call setup failures at the packet level.